shway0/Gpt/DEPENDENCIES.md

 - The Cult of the Hollow subplot depends on their continued distorted worship despite Wei's intervention
 - The village network subplot depends on Mei Ling's intelligence gathering about cult activities
 - Wei's partnership with the Warden depends on maintaining balanced cultivation
-- The Order's response depends on their reconnaissance unit's observations and Jian Rou's reports
+- The Order's response depends on the investigation team's observations and internal faction conflicts
 - The Forgotten Path's development depends on Wei finding others receptive to balanced cultivation
-- Lin Mei's legacy depends on connections between her research and Wei's transformation effects
+- Lin Mei's legacy depends on connections between her forbidden research and Wei's transformation effects
 - The central conflict depends on the clash between traditional cultivation and alternative paths
 - The ecological transformation of the Wastes depends on the Warden's continued influence
 - The knowledge preservation subplot depends on Scholar Zhen Min's archives